Great Mondays' Hierarchy of Talent Needs

 In a recent client workshop, we led a group of PagerDuty cultural all-stars through a series of exercises to capture what makes it a unique place to work.
 We translated our findings into a talent campaign to drive attraction and retention.
 One tool, in particular, proved extremely helpful—our Hierarchy of Talent Needs framework.

 Think of your talents’ needs as a pyramid — similar to Maslow’s hierarchy, our 5-layer framework is a structure of needs.
 But, in addition to each layer building on the next, ours increases from lowest impact on the bottom to the highest impact at the peak.
 Below, we break down each element of the framework and explain how they help build a better, more unique message to attract and retain your best talent.
 Each layer of the pyramid answers a question from the talent’s point of view.
 Read on to learn how to elevate your company’s offer to future talent, then download the tool to put it into action.

 1. PACKAGE: WHAT DO I GET TODAY?

-Package refers to the basic benefits that organizations offer, salary being the first (but not only) item on the list.
-Insurance, time-off, and bonuses also fit here.
+Package refers to the basic benefits organizations offer, salary is the first (but not only) item on the list.
+Insurance, time off, and bonuses also fit here.

 This layer is the easiest to define, but in the context of the pyramid, it also provides the least value and differentiation in the market.
 Especially in Silicon Valley, if you’re trying to win people with perks, you’ve already lost.
-A 2019 Glassdoor survey found that three in four adults consider company culture before applying to a job and over half of Millennials specifically, rank company culture and values over a higher salary.
+A 2019 Glassdoor survey found that three in four adults consider company culture before applying for a job.
+Over half of Millennials, specifically, rank company culture and values over a higher salary.